JOJMS.MS.ID.555782

 Abstract

 Construction materials which were once considered as a slow progressing field is now progressing with leaps and bounds by the end of year 2025 due to intervention of digital and artificial Intelligence (AI) technologies.
-Such technologies will drive the construction materials research from being possible to being practical.
+Such technologies will drive the smart construction materials research from being possible to being practical.
 More environment friendly materials will be produced with low carbon footprints, sustainability, reproducibility, reliability and reusability.
 Digital twins have made it easier to realize the actual field structures in the laboratory-controlled environment and computer-based AI generated numerical-digital models as well as real-life visualizations.
 The field of 3D digital concrete printing combined with AI has shifted use of construction materials into a next level.
 Various cementitious composites, concrete mix designs, corrosion resistant steel reinforcement bars, admixtures, additives, coatings, are all being reborn with the advancements in digital and AI technology.
 This editorial focuses on all the pros and cons of such technologies for use in construction materials with the end of year 2025 perspective.
-Figure 1 below presents the inter-connection and correlation between the smart materials, AI discoveries, 3D printing, digital twins and sensing.
+Figure 1 below presents the graphical abstract for this editorial.

 Digital Modeling to Reality: Emergence of a New Artificially Intelligent Assistant

-Construction materials selection, mix designs as well as material optimization when done under AI guidance and digital modeling will be far better than conventional techniques.
+Construction materials [1] selection, mix designs as well as material optimization when done under AI [2] guidance and digital modeling [3] will be far better than conventional techniques.
 The research and practice are shifting the industry from relying merely on laboratory experimentation and field experience to AI driven digital technologies such as artificial neural networks (ANN), machine learning (ML), deep learning (DL) algorithms etc. These technologies will lead to the development of construction materials with properties such as strength and durability much better than before.
 Digital and AI generative tools-based optimization will result in novel compositions that will take care of multiple and conflicting requirements such as strength and ductility of rebars, corrosion resistance and cost of steel structures, reduced cement content without compromise on strength.
 Next year will probably see the evolution of AI as a digital material scientist which will relieve human input and effort for exhaustive experimentation.
-Table 1 presents the emerging digital technologies in construction materials, their key functions and the application areas.
-These include building information modeling (BIM), digital twins, internet of things (IoT) and High-throughput testing (HTT).
-Table 2 presents the AI techniques and their applications.
-These include artificial neural networks, Convolutional Neural Network (CNN), Long Short-Term Memory (LSTM) and random forest (RM).
-Construction materials research shall evolve as a data driven protocol rather than a trial and error-based investigation
+Table 1 presents the emerging digital technologies in smart construction materials, their expertise, primary functions and the usage field.
+These include internet of things (IoT), building information modeling (BIM) and digital twins.
+Table 2 presents the AI practices and their applications.
+These include random forest (RM), artificial neural networks (ANN) and Long Short- Term Memory (LSTM).
+Construction materials research shall evolve as a data driven protocol rather than a trial and error-based investigation.

-Manufacturing of Additives & Digitally Adapted Cementitious Materials
+Manufacturing of Additives & Digitally Adapted Cementitious Smart Materials

 Next Generation Smart, Digital and Artificially Intelligent Construction Materials